thegricean/esslli2016_corpuspragmatics/code_sheets/tgrep2.md

 tgrep2 -h
 ```

+The help page will list formatting options and available relations between nodes.
 TGrep2 patterns consist of node names and relationships between those nodes.
 A node name consists of a string or a regular expressions (if the latter, enclosed in slashes).

 TGrep2 performs depth-first search.
 For example, A >> B will try to find the lowest B that is an ancestor of A, starting with A’s parent and working up towards the root of the tree.
 Similarly, A ..
 B will find the next B, in depth-first search order, following A.